nisharao321/exp4/theory.md

 Where, K = coefficient of friction. (kg/m<sup>3</sup>)</li>
 </ul>

 <p style="text-indent:50px;text-align:justify;">All the above four laws of mine air friction are combined in the following equation, which is known as Atkinsons equation.
-Atkinson’s equation is also called SQAURE LAW because the pressure drop is proportional to the square of the volume of air-flow rate.
+Atkinson’s equation is also called SQUARE LAW because the pressure drop is proportional to the square of the volume of air-flow rate.
 </p>

 <center>